 GWCS enjoys working with Friends of Accotink Creek to improve the health of this vital piece of the Chesapeake Bay watershed.
 Friends of Accotink Creek is a volunteer organization restoring Accotink Creek to enhance enjoyment of biking, fishing, jogging, walking and bird watching along a major portion of the Cross County Trail.
 GWCS creek cleanups are scheduled regularly.
 Click Here to see more on GW's recent clean-up project.

 COMMUNITY SERVICE EXPECTATIONS FOR CURRENT GWCS STUDENTS:

 GWCS students are expected to complete a minimum of 30 hours of community service each school year.
 GWCS students have the opportunity to perform their community service hours through school-sponsored community service activities.
 However, students may complete their hours at any institution, facility, or program that is approved by the Director.
 Students must submit either a paper or an online Community Service Verification of Hours Form (see buttons below).
 Forms shall be submitted to our Administrative Assistant.
 Up to 10 hours of community service can be earned by attending school-wide events such as music night, theatre productions, movie nights, exhibitions, etc.

-As of the 2006-2007 school year, community service hours have been listed on each student’s official transcript.
+GWCS includes community service hours earned each year student’s official transcript.
 Failure to complete these hours will also be noted on the official transcript.
 Students who enroll after the start of school will be expected to provide 7.5 hours of service per quarter to meet the requirement.
 All approved community service hours, whether completed with GWCS or not, will be listed on the official transcript.